-The City of Placerville maintains six parks that provide a wide range of amenities including playground equipment, ball fields, walking trails, and exercise equipment.
+The City of Placerville maintains six parks that provide a wide range of amenities including playground equipment, ball fields, and walking trails.
 In accordance with the City's code of regulations Section 8-11-1(B), park facilities are open from one hour before sunrise to one hour after sunset unless otherwise posted for special events and/or circumstances.
 A brief summary of each park is provided below.
 The City currently has a Memorandum of Understanding with the El Dorado County Schools for use of City facilities and programs.